jzumsteg/zumstegs-blog/_posts/2023-04-25-Agrigento.md

 	<figcaption>Temple of Heracles.</figcaption>
 </figure>

 Pretty impressive, eh?
 It's powerful to look at this temple and see the ruin all around it.
-How archaologists are able to piece together any of thyis amazes me.
+How archaologists are able to piece together any of this amazes me.

 We spent a few hours wandering around the <em>Valle dei Templi</em> and probably could have spent more.
 Next trip.
 Even in a crowd of similarly amazed tourists, it's hard not to wonder at the skill and dedication that created these spectacular constructions 25 centuries ago.
 Some modern-day architects could take lessons in how beautiful buildings can be.